-- Tableau does not acquire data it relies on existing databases.
+- Tableau does not acquire data; it relies on existing databases.
 Companies must deploy data acquisition solutions in each factory and synchronize that data into Tableau.

 - Tableau does not clean or contextualize the data.
-The existing data must be processed to add production standards, shifts, part numbers etc. This can be very time consuming and expensive to implement.
+The existing data must be processed to add production standards, shifts, part numbers, etc. This can be very time consuming and expensive to implement.

 - Any KPIs a customer wants have to be built from scratch in Tableau, nothing comes out of the box.

-- Finally, each company must define from scratch how the want to view their data.
+- Finally, each company must define from scratch how they want to view their data.

-However, if you want a quick to implement easy to use solution that can help you reduce downtime, improve quality and performance Manufacturing Analytics is the right tool for the job.
+However, if you want a quick to implement, easy to use solution that can help you reduce downtime, improve quality, and performance, manufacturing analytics is the right tool for the job.